Adult ADHD Can't Be Diagnosed With A Simple Screening Test, Doctors Warn

 "Children with ADHD grow up into adults with ADHD," he says, citing longitudinal studies by a team in Canada that suggested more than half of children with ADHD continued to experience symptoms as adults.

-"If you're disorganized, your confused, you're tardy, you're not following through, you're making a lot of errors, your spouse or partner is going to grow increasingly frustrated," Goodman says.
+"If you're disorganized, you're confused, you're tardy, you're not following through, you're making a lot of errors, your spouse or partner is going to grow increasingly frustrated," Goodman says.

-And Goodman says simple screening tests can be helpful to identify who those undiagnosed people might be, and encourage them to see a specialist.
+Goodman says simple screening tests can be helpful to identify who those undiagnosed people might be, and encourage them to see a specialist.

-Alan Schwarz is the author of the book ADHD Nation and a former investigative reporter for The New York Times, where he investigated ties between pharmaceutical companies and doctors.
+Alan Schwarz, the author of the book ADHD Nation and a former investigative reporter for The New York Times, has investigated the ties between pharmaceutical companies and doctors.

 "The six-question screening instrument that was endorsed by the World Health Organization was devised by doctors with a very long history in ADHD research," he says.
 "These are, generally, men who have been enriched by the pharmaceutical industry in order to churn out research and churn out things like this that merely expand the ADHD market.